 The Industry-DFO Halibut Fixed Station Longline Survey (Halibut Survey) catch per station has been accepted as the ongoing index for monitoring Cusk biomass.
-The Upper Stock Reference (USR) and Limit Reference Point (LRP) for Cusk were set at 26.6 kg and 13.3 kg per 1000 hooks, respectively (Harris et al. 2012).
+The Upper Stock Reference (USR) and Limit Reference Point (LRP) for Cusk were set at 26.6 kg and 13.3 kg, respectively (Harris et al. 2012).
 The 3-year geometric mean of the biomass index was accepted as the metric for monitoring Cusk status relative to the USR and LRP.
+Cusk biomass has remained above the LRP since 2008 (DFO 2014).